12 Top-Rated Things to Do in Champaign-Urbana, Illinois

 Address: 2808 South Race Street, Urbana, Illinois

-10. William M. Staerkel Planetarium
+William M. Staerkel Planetarium

 On the northwest edge of Champaign, Parkland College provides even more academic interest within the community.
 While thousands of students take advantage of the various degrees and programs offered by this two-year community college, you don't have to be a student to enjoy the academic offerings.

 The William M. Staerkel Planetarium, one of the largest in the state, provides a comfortable seat for anyone interested in catching a show.
 Popular for field trips and astronomical society meetings, the 50-foot dome screen of the planetarium hosts several public showings.
-Most public screenings at the planetarium take place on the weekends and range from Solar Superstorms to Pink Floyd's Dark Side of the Moon.

 Address: 2400 West Bradley Avenue, Champaign, Illinois

-11. Japan House
+Japan House

 Students and the public are encouraged to check out the house and grounds from dawn to dusk throughout the spring, summer, and fall.
 The house offers a wide variety of educational opportunities and cultural demonstrations throughout the year.
-A few of the program include traditional tea ceremonies, Zen studies, and annual Gallery Days.
+A few of the programs include traditional tea ceremonies, Zen studies, and annual Gallery Days.

 Address: 2000 South Lincoln Avenue, Urbana, Illinois

-12. Hessel Park
+Hessel Park

-Alongside an accessible playground, Hessel Park also has a splash pad that is well used throughout the summer.
+Alongside an accessible playground, Hessel Park also has a splash pad that is well-used throughout the summer.
 A half-mile paved pathway circles the entire park, making for a great way to take in all the shaded surroundings of this public space.
 During the summer, live and local music takes over the park on the first Saturday of each month.

 Address: 1400 Grandview Drive, Champaign, Illinois